modular/modular/KGEN/docs/Rationale.md

 The `zap` dialect is a substitute for language-level features and libraries until those can exist.
-The `zap` dialect exists only pre-elaboration and is lowered to the `pop` and `meta` dialect before elaboration.
+The `zap` dialect exists only pre-elaboration and is lowered to the `pop` dialect before elaboration.

-For example, `meta.buffer` is a substitute for a user-defined/library type.
+For example, `zap.buffer` is a substitute for a user-defined/library type.
-Operations on buffers should reside in the `zap` dialect.
-The meta dialect contains basic operations for interfacing with buffers until a model for lowering custom types is devised.
+Operations on buffers reside in the `zap` dialect.